Hormones and Chemical Coordination — CBSE Class 10 Biology Made Clear

 Is insulin a hormone or a protein?

-Both.
+It is both.
 Insulin is a protein hormone made of amino acids.

 What is the difference between Type 1 and Type 2 diabetes?